...

 • A collapsible or stackable food container.

-• A metal or bamboo straw, only if you’ll actually use it.
+• A metal or bamboo straw, only if you will actually use it.

 Food waste is a climate issue as well as a moral one.
-Reduce it by ordering realistic portions, sharing dishes, and packing leftovers you know you’ll eat later.
-If you’re leaving a destination, donate unopened food to a local mutual-aid group or hostel swap shelf.
+Reduce it by ordering realistic portions, sharing dishes, and packing leftovers you know you will actually eat later.
+If you are leaving a destination, donate unopened food to a local mutual-aid group or hostel swap shelf where possible.

-As a rule of thumb, if an animal is performing for you, being touched, or being ridden, there’s a high chance it’s not an ethical encounter.
+As a rule of thumb, if an animal is performing for you, being touched, or being ridden, there is a high chance it is not an ethical encounter.
 Avoid elephant rides, tiger selfies, dancing monkeys, and dolphin shows.

 Instead, support sanctuaries and reserves where the focus is conservation and rehabilitation, with limited visitor numbers and clear welfare policies.